To Schedule an Appointment, Call Us Toll Free At 1.877.526.3457. Or, Send Us an E-mail for a Prompt Response.

 For me, it was kind of like what happened on “Lost” when they met “The Others.”
 In other words, I am in unfamiliar territory.
 For the past three years, I have only been around individuals who work in VA Disability.

 While I still work in the field of VA, I am now a part of the team that does all of the new calls for Social Security.
 What I do has not changed, just my environment.
-People usually have wrong myths with social security.
+People usually have misconceptions about social security.

 I am an observant person, some may even say hyper-vigilant, but I tend to pick up on things.